kopwei/aimlcluster/docs/main.md

 ### Necessary software installation

 Following software are crucial for composing a Kubernetes cluster and make use of the CUDA hardware.
+Thus, you need to install all the software mentioned below on every single workstation.

 - openssh-server